maciejporebski/azure-ad-first-party-apps-permissions/apps/Skype for Business Management Reporting and Analytics - Legacy.md

-# Skype for Business Management Reporting and Analytics - Legacy
+# Skype for Business Management Reporting and Analytics - Legacy (de17788e-c765-4d31-aba4-fb837cfff174)
 - [Application Permissions](#application-permissions)
 - [Delegated Permissions](#delegated-permissions)

-## App Id
-de17788e-c765-4d31-aba4-fb837cfff174

 ## Application Permissions
 Your application runs as a background service or daemon without a signed-in user.